 Rowing is one of the original Olympic sports of the modern games.
 Crews of between one and eight rowers compete in a variety of events, with the big eight boats drawing the largest crowds.

 Rowing is a total body workout that only looks like an upper body sport.
 Although upper body strength is important, the strength of the rowing stroke comes mainly from the legs.
-Rowing is one of the few athletic activities that involves all of the body’s major muscle groups, is a great aerobic workout and is a low-impact sport on the joints.
+Rowing is one of the few athletic activities that involves all of the body’s major muscle groups, is a great aerobic workout and has a low-impact on the joints.

 Rowing is a sport that appeals to people of all ages and abilities.
 You can take part through the Learn to Row program or Recreational Rowing/ We offer several ways to take part from a Learn to Row program to Recreational rowing.
 Whether you’ve never rowed before or are looking to get back in a boat, please contact the rowing director.